Business rate revaluation 2023

 Roles and responsibilities

-The Valuation Office Agency sets the rateable value of business premises by using property details such as rental information.
+The VOA sets the rateable value of business premises by using property details such as rental information.
 We use the rateable value and the business rates multiplier (set by central government) to calculate your business rates bill.

-Further information about rateable value can be found on the Valuation Office Agency (VOA) website).
+Further information about rateable value can be found on the Valuation Office Agency website.

 If you think your rateable value is incorrect, you can find and view your property details on the business rates page of the Gov.UK website.

-For more information on the 2017 Revaluation, rateable values and business rates visit the revaluation page on the Gov.UK website, where you can also estimate your business rates bill, including any small business rate relief the local council may apply.
+More information on the 2017 Revaluation, rateable values and business rates can be found on Gov.UK.
+You can also estimate your business rates bill, including any small business rate relief the local council may apply.